jshawl/peanut-butter-and-jelly/04-ruby-mvc-sinatra/ruby-basics/readme.md

 ![Client-Server Model](http://i.imgur.com/AfiaMQP.png)

-* Ruby resides in and is processed by a webpage's server.
+Ruby resides in and is processed by a webpage's server.
 * It gathers information from the database, filters it using logic, and from that generates HTML.
-* That means you can look at or mess with a site's Ruby code as you did with Javascript.
+* That means you **cannot** look at or mess with a site's Ruby code as you did with Javascript.
 * We won't be including Ruby files in our HTML documents.
-You'll learn more about how everything we've learned so far comes together next week.
+You'll learn more about back-end development and how to connect everything together next week.

-Next week you'll dive into back-end web development and actually start retaining information in a database
-* Ruby will allow us to interact with that stored information and display it on the web.

 #### What's Ruby like?